ncatlab/nlab-content/pages/3/4/9/0/943/content.md

 It may be well to note that [[colimits]] and [[limits]] in $C$ need not agree with the corresponding colimits and limits in $Top$, except under certain conditions.
 Some convenient categories are [[reflective subcategory|reflective]] or [[coreflective subcategory|coreflective]] in $Top$, in which case they are closed under limits or colimits respectively.
 Moreover, because $C$ is a full subcategory of $Top$ which contains all CW complexes, the usual sorts of colimits used to present CW complexes are the same whether interpreted in $Top$ or in $C$.
 Also, if $C$ is closed under closed subspaces, then an [[equalizer]] of a pair of maps between [[Hausdorff spaces]] in $C$ (being a closed subspace) is the same whether computed in $Top$ or in $C$.

 On the other hand, [[products]] of $C$-objects in $Top$ need not land in $C$, so in that situation the product in $Top$ and the product in $C$ do not agree.
 This is in particular the case for compactly generated spaces.
-In fact, the "[[compactly generated product]]" is sometimes preferable to the $Top$-product for more explicit reasons: for instance, if $X$ and $Y$ are CW complexes, then $X \times Y$ need not be a CW complex in the usual product topology, but it is in the compactly generated topology.
+In fact, the "compactly generated product" is sometimes preferable to the $Top$-product for more explicit reasons: for instance, if $X$ and $Y$ are CW complexes, then $X \times Y$ need not be a CW complex in the usual product topology, but it is in the compactly generated topology.

 ## Examples